This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of asian ramen noodle salad with macadamia nuts.

-So….party on, peeps.
-I’m planning to host several more impromptu parties and this Asian Ramen Noodle Salad recipe will still be a staple.
+This summer, I’m planning to host several more impromptu parties and this Asian Ramen Noodle Salad recipe will always be a staple.
 I LOVE the crunch of ramen noodle salads and this easy side dish is no exception.

 Ramen Noodle Salad in a blue and white bowl with a white bowl of nuts in the front.